seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Upon the pashed corses of the kings
 Epistrophus and Cedius: Polyxenes is slain,
 Amphimachus and Thoas deadly hurt,
-Patroclus ta’en or slain, and Palamedes
+Patroclus ta'en or slain, and Palamedes
 Sore hurt and bruised: the dreadful Sagittary
 Appals our numbers: haste we, Diomed,
 To reinforcement, or we perish all.